 Note: The user name cannot be modified once a user is created.

-Note: Users who are created in N2WS via IdP integration (see chapter 18) cannot be edited, only deleted.
+Note: Users who are created in N2WS via IdP integration (see section 19) cannot be edited, only deleted.

 To define users:

 - If you are the root or admin user, at the top of any N2WS screen, click the Manage Users button.
 The Manage Users screen opens.

 Click the Add New User button.

 In the User Type list, select the user type.
 For type details, see sections 18.1 and 18.2.

 In the Max Number of Accounts, Max Number of Instances, Max Non-instance EBS (GiB), Max RDS (GiB), Max Redshift Clusters, Max DynamoDB Tables (GiB), and Max Resource Control Entities boxes, type the value for the respective resource limitation.

 Note: If you leave these resource limitation fields empty, there is no limitation on resources, except the system level limitations that are derived from the licensed N2WS edition used.

 Delegates are a special kind of user, which is managed via a separate screen.
 Delegates are similar to IAM users in AWS: